Saturday, February 25, 2012

 “Been there, done that” probably makes top ten lists of trite phrases.
 Which indicates there’s truth in the notion that consumers resist revisiting experiences they’ve already had in your store.

 How then to explain an observation made in a New Yorker article that young children love repetition in television programming?
-Esteemed shows like “Dora the Explorer” and “Blue’s Clues” invariably follow a strict formula.
+Esteemed shows like “Dora the Explorer” and “Blue’s Clues” invariably follow a well-trodden formula.

 The developmental psychology explanation is that repetition gives children a sense of security.
 The New Yorker article takes a slight angle on this, saying young children aren’t bored, as adults would be with repetition, because each time the young child watches the program she experiences it in a somewhat different way.